 Release date: March 19, 2021

 We’re always looking forward to the next big thing in Magic, but those of us who have been playing for years or even decades always have nostalgia for the game’s past.
-If you’re a longtime player, you’ll want to check out Time Spiral Remastered, coming this March.
+If you’re a longtime player, you’ll want to check out Time Spiral Remastered.
 The set brings together the greatest hits from the original Time Spiral block, along with some fan-favorite cards in old-school “timeshifted” frames.

 Modern Horizons 2